andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 * Migrate from Rinkeby testnet to layer 2 mainnet (most likely Polygon due to cost considerations)

 *Decentralized Data Network*:
-* Update Ceramic data models to use new GraphQL interface so indexing is extensible and system scales.
+* Update Ceramic data models to use Ceramic's new GraphQL interface so indexing is extensible and scalable
 * Bring up Ceramic mainnet node and migrate from Ceramic testnet to mainnet

 *Smart Contract Registry*: